erwan2212/tinysslv3/README.md

 # TinySSL

-New tinyssl but using libcrypto 3.x using https://github.com/MWASoftware/PascalAPI4OpenSSL/tree/main</br>
+New tinyssl but using libcrypto 3.x and https://github.com/MWASoftware/PascalAPI4OpenSSL/tree/main</br>

 <br/>
 TinySSL, aka playing with openssl library (libeay32) for digest, cipher and certificate matters.<br/>